The moment you knew

 I remember it like it was yesterday.
 I was devastated.
 I felt betrayed (and I talked about how I got over post-betrayal trauma on this blog).

 It was horrific and painful.
-I cried a lot because I discovered that I had wasted so much time and energy with this person; it was all a lie.
+I cried a lot because I discovered I had wasted so much time and energy with this person; it was all a lie.
 You have to leave to find yourself again and heal.
+It was rock bottom for me.
+Yes, true rock bottom.
+I had a revelation afterward.

 And I was so angry at myself that I did horrible things to the narcissist in my life.
-You learn from them just how mean and awful you can be, and you start feeling guilty that you allowed yourself to throw the mud right back in your own face.
+You learn from them just how mean and awful you can be, and you start feeling guilty that you allowed yourself to throw the mud right back in your face.
 The need for revenge and even vengeance leads to anger.
-The resentment builts up and explodes into truly horrible things you cannot believe you would do to another person.
+The resentment builds up and explodes into truly horrible things you cannot believe you would do to another person.
 It is common to try and get even.

 But if you are strong enough, don’t try to get even.
 It doesn’t help.
 It hurts you because the narcissist won’t learn any lessons, and you wind up suffering an unnecessary surge of cortisol.
-Remember that they are like poison, yet anything you try to do actually poisons you.
+Remember that they are like poison, yet anything you try to do poisons you.

-The Moment You Knew You were With a Narcissist
+The Moment You Knew You Were With a Narcissist

 And here is what it feels like the moment you know you are with a Narcissist: